 Yes, you may have spent $50, $100, $200+ for your stockpile, but is it going to help you reclaim control of your health or continue to contribute to being overweight, sick, depressed, lethargic, etc.?

 At CK Health & Fitness I encourage you to get rid of the garbage and start replacing it with healthier items.
 Keep in mind that I’m not suggesting that you go 100% organic in the course of a day, simply look for healthier options.
 Here are a couple of things to keep in mind and get you started:

 - Close to the Source – purchase foods that have come from a field, ocean, or tree.
 If your great-grandmother could identify it you’re probably good to go (she probably won’t know what a ding-dong or cheese nip was).

 - Shop Along the Perimeter – this tip is one that many are familiar with and it goes along with the one above.
 When you go to the grocery store, shop along the outside of the store.
-There you’ll find your produce, dairy, meats, and seafoods.
-Most of the center isles are processed garbage.
+There you’ll find your produce, dairy, meats, and seafood.
+Most of the centre isles are processed garbage.